-Well-executed search engine optimization (SEO) improves the search engine coverage of the website and increases its traffic.
+Well-executed search engine optimization (SEO) improves search engine coverage of a website and increases its traffic.
 However, search engine optimization can achieve much more than just visibility.
 In this blog, I go through the benefits of SEO, especially for strong brands.

 Organic or free search results are often the source that brings the most traffic to websites.
 According to statistics compiled by Search Engine People, 70-80% of people never click on paid ads in search results and up to 93% of all website traffic comes through search engines.